telstrapurple/DevEvents/contributing.md

 1. Click the [_Edit this file_ pencil icon](https://github.com/Readify/DevEvents/edit/master/readme.md)
 1. Make your changes, respecting the rules below please
 1. Use the _Preview Changes_ tab at the top to make sure everything still looks right
-1. Scroll to the _Commit Changes_ section at the bottom
+1. Scroll to the _Propose file change_ section at the bottom
 1. Supply a basic description of your change in the first field (`Add Super Awesome Conf 2019`)
 1. Select the _Create a new branch for this commit and start a pull request_ option
-1. Hit _Propose file change_
+1. Hit the _Propose file change_ button
-1. Hit _Create pull request_
+1. After navigating to the next page, hit the _Create pull request_ button

 For content: